Things to do in London in winter with kids

 London is amazing whatever time of the year.
 We believe it’s a little extra special during winter with the Christmas lights.
 The city is beautifully decorated and there is a chance of snow.
 There are plenty of things to do in London in winter with kids, both indoors and outdoors.

-How cold does it get in London in the Winter?
+How cold does it get in London in the winter?

 London can get chilly in the winter but that doesn’t make it any less fun.
 Here’s a little pointer on what to expect when you visit this winter.
 The weather is typically mild, with occasional snowfall and temperatures generally hover between 5°C to 9°C. The coldest month is usually January, when temperatures can get as low as 1°C.